Star Wars: Knights of the Old Republic #12

 Autumn’s scheduling concerns resulted in the arrival of Glass House Graphics artist Harvey Tolibao to pinch-hit on this one issue, with colors by Jay David Ramos, making this the first issue not colored by Michael Atiyeh.
 Ironically, I had shared a lunch table at Motor City Con that year with Glass House owner David Campiti, not knowing I’d be working with one of his artists later in the year.
 Harvey did an outstanding job, matching the tone of Brian Ching’s first part.
 Harvey works from his studio in Malaybalay City in The Philippines.

 Brian’s work was still reflected in the issue, of course, the character designs being his – and Dustin Weaver designed the Moomo Williwaw, the comically over-stocked flying armory belonging to the hammerheads in question.
-I had suggested something really lumpy and bizarre looking, sort of like the Ithorians themselves – and threw in the notion of two cockpits, the only compromise these hard-headed hammerheads might ever make!
+I had suggested something really lumpy and bizarre looking, sort of like the Ithorians themselves.
+(Checking my notes years after the fact, it was Dustin who threw in the notion of two cockpits, the only compromise these hard-headed hammerheads might ever make!)

 Having two artists working on two issues simultaneously (actually three, as Dustin was finishing #10), presented some challenges: Check out the Moomo Brothers note, below.